xianghui/javascript101/content/lessons/1-5-objects.md

 ## Object literal notation

-JS provides a object literal notation that you can use to define and create objects.
+JS provides a object literal notation (using the `{ }` syntax) that you can use to define and create objects.
 This is often preferred as it makes the codes much shorter and cleaner.

 ```javascript
 var redCircle = {